va3c/viewer/va3c-hacker/r3-0dev/browse-using-file-dialog.md

 Files with external texture bitmaps do not load the bitmaps - this is due to security considerations.

-Files are place randomly.
+Files are placed randomly.
 Future revisions will provide you the ability to supply a full set of parameters prior to opening the file.

 <!--